SMS Wörth: Boxer Uprising

-By the time the German fleet had arrived, the siege of Peking had already been lifted by forces from other members of the Eight-Nation Alliance that had formed to deal with the Boxers.
-Wörth left Taku to coal at Tsingtau, the German naval base in China, and on 25 October returned to Wusong via Yantai.
+By the time the German fleet had arrived, the siege of Beijing had already been lifted by forces from other members of the Eight-Nation Alliance that had formed to deal with the Boxers.
+Wörth left Taku to coal at Qingdao, the German naval base in China, and on 25 October returned to Wusong via Yantai.
 There, she joined the blockade of the Yangtze River.
 Since the situation had calmed, the four battleships were sent to Hong Kong or Nagasaki, Japan, in late 1900 and early 1901 for overhauls; Wörth went to Nagasaki from 30 November to the end of December.
 She returned to Wusong on 27 December, where she remained until 18 February 1901, when she moved to Tsingtau for division exercises and gunnery drills.
 Wörth and the rest of the fleet then stayed in Shanghai in April and May.

 On 26 May, the German high command recalled the expeditionary force to Germany.
 The fleet took on supplies in Shanghai and departed Chinese waters on 1 June.
 The ships stopped in Singapore from 10 to 15 June and took on coal before proceeding to Colombo, where they stayed from 22 to 26 June.
 Steaming against the monsoons forced the fleet to stop in Mahé, Seychelles, to take on more coal.
 The ships then stopped for a day each to take on coal in Aden and Port Said.
 On 1 August they reached Cadiz, and then met with I Division and steamed back to Germany together.
-They separated after reaching Helgoland, and on 11 August, after reaching the Jade roadstead, the ships of the expeditionary force were visited by Admiral von Koester, who was now the Inspector General of the Navy.
+They separated after reaching Helgoland, and on 11 August, after reaching the Jade roadstead, the ships of the expeditionary force were visited by Koester, who was now the Inspector General of the Navy.
 The following day the expeditionary fleet was dissolved.
 In the end, the operation cost the German government more than 100 million marks.